Symplectic GARK methods for partitioned Hamiltonian systems: Symplectic GARK schemes -- the general case

 Consider the NB-series associated with a partitioning where each component is Hamiltonian.
-In Araujo et al, 1997, it is shown that the NB-series $\mathfrak{a}$ is symplectic iff for each pair of nonempty N-trees it holds that
+In Araujo et al \cite{armusa97} it is shown that the NB-series $\mathfrak{a}$ is symplectic (for the special case of $\mathbf{J}$ given by~\eqref{eq-ham}) iff for each pair $u,v \in \NT \backslash \{\emptyset\}$ it holds that